Skip to Main Content

 Like the Quicksilver card, Discover it Cash Back is light on fees.
 There’s no annual fee or foreign transaction fees — but even better, there’s no penalty APR or late fee the first time you make a late payment (after which you’ll owe up to $41).

-Of course, there’s a 0 percent intro APR on purchases and balance transfers for 15 months (17.24 percent to 28.24 percent variable APR after).
-But you also get $0 fraud liability, access to the Identity Alerts program and more.
+Of course, you also get $0 fraud liability, access to Discover’s Identity Alerts program and more.

 Redemption options